compmem/compsy/README.md

 You can find the syllabus [here](syllabus/syllabus.pdf).

-The [lessons](lessons) folder contains Jypyter notebooks for each lesson.
+The [lessons](lessons) folder contains Jupyter notebooks for each lesson.